drjrm3/aided/README.md

     **Multiple WFN files - single TP harmonic approximation.**

     Given a single WFN file with ground state geometry an application (outside the scope of this project) can be used to generate multiple WFN files with different nuclear geometries which *also* have the electrons adapted to them.
-These WFN files can be used to calculate the dynamic ED as a single dynamic ED as describe in [ref](TODO).
+These WFN files can be used to calculate the dynamic ED as a single dynamic ED as describe in (TODO: ref).

-3. Evaluate WFN files at grid points:
+4. Evaluate WFN files at grid points:

     **Grid based analysis**